PUT-PTM/2019_ESPledRemote/README.md

 ## How to run
 You need:
    * ESP8266 with NodeMCU
-   * Adafruit NeoPixel WS2812 LED Ring
+   * Adafruit NeoPixel WS2812 LED Ring.
 Connect LED ring DIN and power to ESP.
 ## How to compile
 The app is installed via the Arduino IDE.
 The ESP8266 boards will need to be added to the Arduino IDE which is achieved as follows.